-“It was like he had no idea of efficiency,” recalls Keith Jenkins.
+“It was like he had no idea of efficiency,” recalls Jenkins.
 “Nothing made linear sense.
 He would record a rhythm track, then a horn track, then a vocal track, then go back and record rhythm all over again.”

-Once a track was recorded, Brown would then take issue with the mixing.
+Once a track was recorded, Brown would take issue with the mixing.
 The tracks were recorded onto music software Pro-Tools where they could be cleaned up and edited as Brown wished.

-“With the version of Pro-Tools we were using you could do all of this amazing stuff,” says Keith, “but the one thing you couldn't do was slow the music down.
+“With the version of Pro-Tools we were using you could do all of this amazing stuff,” says Jenkins.
+"But the one thing you couldn't do was slow the music down.
 So, of course, that became his mission.
 He did not want to be told that you couldn't slow it down.
 He'd act like it was a conspiracy – 'Can't, huh?
 Oh I see.
 I understand.'
 Then he'd walk away grumbling, 'Never had this problem with a tape machine...'”

-“He didn't even bother to learn the song before he went into the booth,” grimaces Hollie.
+“He didn't even bother to learn the song before he went into the booth,” grimaces Farris.
 “He just went in and made up the melody as he went.
 It was painful.
 I thought he'd do it once, butcher it, and then we'd go back and do it again.
 But he did one vocal take, declared his work on that song finished and refused to do it again.
 The whole session was like that.
 It was like pulling teeth.”

 “After a while he went off topic and started talking about anything that came into his head, right down to just name-checking whoever was in the room and talking about why he liked sweetcorn and stuff.
 But that track is like fourteen minutes long – you could easily cut it down to five and it would sound great.”